destroyedlolo/GPMFMetersGenerator/README.md

 -S<file> : load a story file
 	Only a GPX or a story can be loadded, not both

--V : Don't generate video, keep PNG files
+-Q : enforce quality by removing samples where GoP is > 500 -V : Don't generate video, keep PNG files
 -F : don't fail if the target directory exists
 -v : turn verbose on